brianom95/brianom95.github.io/_posts/2023-09-22-donegal-seven-sisters.md

     <img width="400" src="/images/donegal2.webp">
 </p>

 I told myself the race only begins when we turn at the other side of Muckish.
-The way there was long, with boggy sections to a nice lake, then a beautiful ridgeline, and a crazy steep descent that was too slippy to enjoy.
+The way out was long, with boggy sections to a nice lake, then a beautiful ridgeline, and a crazy steep descent that was too slippy to enjoy.
 I ate and drank loads along the way, and was so glad to have my knee supports and hiking poles.
-The sixth peak had us jumping up boggy ledges, and finally it was Errigal that looked an eternity away.
+The sixth peak had us jumping up boggy ledges, and finally it was Errigal that looked an eternity away behind.
 I was delighted as I ran the long, curving descent to the aid station at the base of Muckish, arriving shortly after 5 hours.

 I refilled my water and grabbed some jellies here for a tough climb on a steep ridge.
 I was using my hands the whole way up until it levelled off, then a very windy run to the summit of Muckish.
 We descended the famous Miner's Path on the other side where I loved seeing the old mining equipment.
 We got shelter from the wind as we got lower too, but this part was just cruel.
 At the bottom we reached the road where Jack & Mária's race had begun, and from there turned to go straight back up.
 That climb was awful, and the summit was even windier.
 I had to be careful descending a different ridge to reach the same aid station after 7 hours.